elationemr/shared-api-schema/README.md

-# Microservice Template Repo

-This repo contains a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template project for developing FastAPI based microservices here at Elation.

-To generate a microservice from this template, use the [service-bootstrapper's `Bootstrap new service` action](https://github.com/elationemr/service-bootstrapper/actions/workflows/bootstrap-service.yml)
+# Elation Shared API Schema

+This repo contains a collection of OpenAPI schema that are shared across Elation OpenAPI specs.